abhiaug87/TestingAssignment/README.md

 - Add the tag @Headless in SpecFlow on top of scenario every scenario.
 This is because specflow does not support feature level tags (https://github.com/SpecFlowOSS/SpecFlow/issues/2024)

 - Right click on UITests in test explorer, select all the tests & click Run

+F. Troubleshooting:

+- If you are using Visual studio 2019 community edition please open visual studio first.
+Then Go to File > Open Project or solution and choose the .sln file from your directory.
+PS: Opening the folder and double clicking to open the solution may cause the web drivers to fail as there is an issue with the community edition of visual studio ().